mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 The great [Fred Brooks](https://en.wikipedia.org/wiki/Frederick_Brooks) gave us a few thoughts.
 Among others, he told us about [The myth of pregnant women,](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) he taught us to be suspicious of silver bullets and educated us on the separation of accidental vs. essential complexity.

-> The essence of an entity of reality is that which makes it be itself and not another.
+> The essence of an entity of reality makes it be itself and not another.

 [No Silver Bullet](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/No%20Silver%20Bullet/readme.md)